Bayraktar (song): Reception and legacy

 Spencer Kornhaber from The Atlantic called the song "very catchy", emphasizing its "simple beat".
 Antoni Aguera from Última Hora named it an "iconic resistance song".
 Jochen Siemens of Stern said that the music video, showing explosions, is "one of the most haunting you've ever seen", but added that the song was sung "almost happily and confidently."
 On the day of the 94th Academy Awards, the Ukrainian Ground Forces awarded the music video of the song with a "humorous" Oscar in the category Best International Feature Film via Twitter.

 The song became a symbol of resistance in Ukraine.
 Taner Doğan of the London School of Economics said that both the song and the drone had "developed a special relationship" between Ukraine and Turkey, and that the release of the song was "perceived with pride by pro-government Turkish media."
 According to the Algemeen Dagblad, the song is one of the things that shows that Selçuk Bayraktar, the chief technology officer of Baykar, is the "second-biggest hero" of Ukraine after Ukrainian president Volodymyr Zelenskyy.
 "Bayraktar" is repeatedly played on Ukrainian radio stations, and is sung by Ukrainians during protests against the invasion, as well as by soldiers in the front lines.
 The song has been translated into several languages, while several remixes also exist.
 It has been shared on the official Facebook page of the Ukrainian Ground Forces.

 An online radio station playing war songs has been named after the Bayraktar drone due to the popularity of the song.
 According to Gabriel Gavin from The Spectator, the song had over a million views on YouTube before being taken down.
 A college professor in Bilohirsk, Crimea, was fired in September 2022 for playing the song in the auditorium of the school.

+The song's popularity led to emergence of the term bayraktarshchyna (байрактарщина), a portmanteau of Bayraktar and sharovarshchyna, which is used to describe low-quality Ukrainian mass culture products with patriotic undertones.